bsc-loca/openpiton-fpga/README.md

 6. Probably you would need to reboot to be able to use the new QDMA PCIe interface.

-7. Now you can download from the intranet the bbl containing the Linux kernel, a script to load it to the DDR and the bitstream itself in case you want to skip steps above.
+7. Now you can download from the intranet the bbl containing the Linux kernel, a script to load it to the SDRAM and the bitstream itself in case you want to skip steps above.

 ```
-    Intranet URL
+    /home/fpga-runnerMEEP/lagarto_sdk_deploy/rv64gc/
 ```

-In a separated bash window, open a sniffer for the UART:
+In a separated bash window, open a client for the UART:

 ```
- $screen /dev/ttyUSB<n> 115200
+    picocom -b 115200 /dev/ttyUSB2
 ```

 Issue the next commands inside the downloaded folder:

 ```
-    load_bistream.sh <fpga_bistream_name>.bit
+    load-bitstream-onic.sh qdma <fpga_bistream_name>.bit
-	config_pcie.sh
-	boot_linux.sh
+	boot_acme.sh <osbi_buildroot>.bin
 ```

 You should be able to see Linux booting on the other terminal.

-8. You are ready to play tetris.